Charlie Lovett

-Charlie Lovett (born 1962 in Winston-Salem, NC) is a bestselling novelist, bibliophile, podcast producer, children's playwright and expert on both the works and the life of Lewis Carroll.
+Charlie Lovett (born 1962 in Winston-Salem, NC) is an American novelist, podcast producer, children's playwright and expert on the works and life of Lewis Carroll.
 He has the world's largest collection of Carollean memorabilia and was twice president of the Lewis Carroll Society of North America.

 Life and career

 Charlie Lovett was born in Winston-Salem, North Carolina in 1962.
 He got a B.A. in theatre at Davidson College in 1984 and then went into the antiquarian book business and became interested in the works of Lewis Carroll.
 He got a Master of Fine Arts degree in writing at Vermont College of Fine Arts in 1997.
 In 2003 he became a member of the Grolier Club the oldest and largest club for bibliophiles in North America.

 Two of his books draw on his own experience as an antiquarian bibliophile: The Bookman’s Tale and First Impressions: A Novel of Old Books, Unexpected Love, and Jane Austen.
 The Bookman’s Tale made the New York Times best seller list.
 In 1999 he wrote Love, Ruth: A Son's Memoir about his mother Ruth Cander Lovett who was the great-granddaughter of Asa Griggs Candler the founder of Coca-Cola; Maya Angelou called this book "tender and sensitive and true."
 More than 5000 productions of his children's plays have been performed all over the world.

 He hosts the podcast "Inside the Writer’s Studio."